elias-michaias/rescript-chai/README.md

 </p>

 >[!WARNING]
->Chai is an experimental project and is in the very early stages of development.
+>Chai is an experimental project and is currently in early and development.
+Most APIs are incomplete, unstable, and subject to change.

 ## Example